BharathSadineni/Eventually-Yours-shopping-app-Project-/README.md

 # Eventually Yours Shopping App

 **Eventually Yours** is a modern, AI-powered shopping assistant that provides personalized product recommendations based on your preferences and shopping context.
-The app uses advanced AI and live Amazon data scraping for the best experience.
+The app uses advanced AI to deliver the best shopping experience tailored to your needs.

 [Hosted Version](https://eventuallyyours.netlify.app/)